mkshb/hass-solar-fusion/README.md

 ## Setup (3-step config flow)

-### Step 1 – Select sources
+### Step 1 – Name & sources
-The integration scans your HA state machine and **auto-detects** which forecast integrations are active.
-Detected sources are pre-selected.
-You can deselect any you don't want included.
+Give this instance a name (e.g. `Dach` or `Garage`) and select which forecast integrations to combine.
+Detected sources are pre-selected automatically.

 ### Step 2 – Confirm entity IDs
 The default entity IDs used by each integration are pre-filled.
-If you have renamed entities or run multiple instances, adjust them here.
+Adjust only if you have renamed entities or run multiple instances of the same integration.

 | Source | Default entity (today) | Default entity (tomorrow) |
 |--------|------------------------|--------------------------|